vmware-archive/app-manage/puppet/redis/README.md

 # Configuration Variables

-See init.pp for configuration options
+See init.pp for configuration options.
+All options available in redis.conf should be available via puppet